 August 2016 saw Londinium's first overseas tour, to Colmar in Alsace, France, where the choir gave critically acclaimed performances of British a cappella choral music in a programme entitled 'Perspectives Anglaises'.

-In July Londinium will record its debut CD, 'The Gluepot Connection', a selection of music by twentieth-century composers having a connection with the George pub (nicknamed 'The Gluepot') in Great Portland Street.
+In July Londinium recorded its debut CD, 'The Gluepot Connection', a selection of music by twentieth-century composers having a connection with the George pub (nicknamed 'The Gluepot') in Great Portland Street.
 It will be released in March 2018, on the SOMM label.